Comparisons / AutoGPT vs CrewAI

 AutoGPT vs CrewAI: Which Agent Framework to Use?

-AutoGPT autogpt was one of the first autonomous agent projects, spawning 165k+ github stars.
-CrewAI crewai organizes work into agents, tasks, and crews.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGPT was one of the first autonomous agent projects, spawning 165k+ GitHub stars.
+CrewAI organizes work into Agents, Tasks, and Crews.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers